Arthur Philemon Coleman: Biography

 He achieved the first ascent of Castle Mountain in 1884, and in 1907, he was the first white man to attempt to climb Mount Robson.
-He made a total of eight exploratory trips to the Canadian Rockies, wholly four of them looking for the mythical giants of Hooker and Brown.
+He made a total of eight exploratory trips to the Canadian Rockies, wholly four of them looking for the mythical giant mountains Hooker and Brown.

-Coleman was awarded the Penrose Medal of The Geological Society of America in 1936.
+Coleman was awarded the Penrose Medal of the Geological Society of America in 1936.

 His younger half-sister was poet Helena Coleman; the two shared a home in Toronto for much of their adult lives.

 Legacy

 Mount Coleman and Coleman Glacier in Banff National Park are named in his honour.

 Lake Coleman, a lake with a higher water level, in the same basin as Lake Ontario, is named in Coleman's memory.
-The lake, like Lake Iroquois and Lake Scarborough, is a product of the melting and drainage, of the Laurentide Ice Sheet.
+The lake, like Lake Iroquois and Lake Scarborough, is a product of the melting and drainage of the Laurentide ice sheet.